ToughBuilt Industries Inc. [TBLT] – Mismatched value: Check Out the Fundamental Analysis

 ToughBuilt Industries Inc. [NASDAQ:TBLT]: Analyst Rating and Earnings

-Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
-When it comes to ToughBuilt Industries Inc. [TBLT], the most recently available average analyst rating is from the quarter that ends in Invalid Date.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to ToughBuilt Industries Inc. [TBLT], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
 On average, stock market experts give TBLT an Buy rating.
-The average 12-month price forecast for this stock is $0.13, with the high estimate being $0.50, the low estimate being $0.50 and the median estimate amounting to $0.50.
-This is compared to its latest closing price of $0.13.
+The average 12-month price forecast for this stock is $0.15, with the high estimate being $0.50, the low estimate being $0.50 and the median estimate amounting to $0.50.
+This is compared to its latest closing price of $0.18.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for ToughBuilt Industries Inc. [TBLT] is sitting at 5.00.
 This is compared to 1 month ago, when its average rating was 5.00.

-Keep looking out for the next-scheduled quarterly financial results that this company is expected to put out, which is slated to occur on 06/03/2020.
+Stay on the lookout for the next quarterly financial report – the company is expected to release the following results on 06/03/2020.

 Fundamental Analysis of ToughBuilt Industries Inc. [TBLT]